 ClamTk isn’t a virus scanner so much as it’s a graphical front-end to the eponymous ClamAV virus scanner.
 With it you’ll be able to accomplish many of the tasks that previously required some serious terminal and ClamAV syntax knowledge.
 The development team claims that it’s “designed to be an easy-to-use, on-demand scanner for Linux.”

 Eset Nod32 Antivirus is a commercially available virus scanner for Linux, Android, Mac and Windows.
 It comes with a $59.99 price tag and boasts cross-platform protection from malware infecting both Windows and Mac systems.
-You can also expect that it looks out for Linux, too.
+You can also expect that it will look out for Linux, too.

 If you have a bit of cash to burn and want a quality virus scanner for Linux, you may want to check it out!